 Kayaking and paddleboarding are some of the cheapest and easiest ways for just about anyone to get out on the water, and Lake Union is a great place to rent either watercraft and go.
 While taking these smaller water vessels on the open Puget Sound takes a bit of skill to navigate swells and currents, Lake Union is calmer (though, you’ll have boat wakes to contend with, but a quick lesson from your place of rental can help you know what to do).

-Plus, there’s a lot to see—enjoy views of the city and the Space Needle, watch seaplanes land, paddle past some houseboats or sailboats and in general enjoy the urban appeal.
+Plus, the slower pace of kayaking allows you to take in the sights.
+There’s a lot to see—enjoy views of the city and the Space Needle, watch seaplanes land, paddle past some houseboats or sailboats and in general enjoy the urban appeal.
 Feeling adventurous and have your rental booked for a while?
 You can venture into the Ship Canal, too.
 Just make sure you’re clear on boating etiquette (ask at the rental shop if you aren’t) as Lake Union is filled with plenty of people out on the water.
 Rental places are located on Westlake and Fairview Avenue and include Northwest Outdoor Center and Moss Bay.

 Take a Cruise or Rent a Boat

 If kayaking or paddleboarding aren’t for you, no worries.
-There are lots of ways to get out on the water at Lake Union.
-Argosy Cruises operates a one-and-a-half hour Lake Union cruise that offers a great overview of the lake and all it has going on, past and present.
-Ride the Ducks, the famous amphibious vehicles you’ll see touring around Seattle, also take a dip in Lake Union as part of their land and water tours.
-But outside of cruises, you can also rent all kinds of boats, traditional and non.
+There are lots of ways to get out on Lake Union without having to paddle your own water vessle.
+Ride the Ducks, the famous amphibious vehicles you’ll see touring around Seattle, take a dip in Lake Union as part of their land and water tours.
+The tours are silly and comedic and perfect for families.
+Outside of cruises, you can also rent all kinds of boats, traditional and non.
 You can even rent the world’s only hot tub boats on Lake Union!

 Visit the Center for Wooden Boats